Optometrist Sarah Douglas Answers Myopia Management Questions from her Bristol Clinic

 The average age for developing myopia is reducing – younger onset means faster and more eye growth, which increases likelihood of high myopia and higher risk of eye diseases.

-At Lynne Fernandes we recommend managing myopia from the time its is first diagnosed.
+At Lynne Fernandes Optometrists we recommend managing myopia from the time its is first diagnosed.
 The sooner myopia is managed the greater effect of myopia management we see.

-There is no minimum or maximum age for myopia control - if the myopia is progressing, we recommend myopia management strategies to you
+There is no minimum or maximum age for myopia control - if the myopia is progressing, we recommend myopia management strategies to you.

 If my child struggles with contact lenses, are there any other options?
 If so what?

-Every patient requires a teach appointment before they can take home their contact lenses.
+Every patient requires a teaching appointment before they can take home their contact lenses.
 Usually patients become proficient in one 45minute appointment but they can return as many times as they need to in order to gain confidence in this.